 12.7.12.2 PKEX overview

-PKEX is a variant of the encrypted key exchange (EKE).
-For a public key, P, and an encrypted public key, C, encryption with key k, Ek(), and decryption with key k, Dk(), are defined as:
+PKEX is a variant of the encrypted key exchange (EKE).Using a secret Q, a public key P is encrypted with E() to produce an enctypted public key, C, which is decrypted with D() to reproduce P:

-Q = f(k)
+C = E(P) = elem-op(P,Q)

-C = Ek(P) = elem-op(P, f(k))
+P = D(C) = elem-op(C, inverse(Q))

-P = Dk(C) = elem-op(C, -f(k))
+where inverse() and elem-op() is defined in 11.3.4 (Finite cyclic groups).

-where inverse() and elem-op() is defined in 11.3.4 (Finite cyclic groups) and f() is a function that creates a secret element in the same group as P from a secret k.
+The private analog to a device’s public key P is referred to as p.
+A peer’s received encrypted public key is C’ and its decrypted public key is P’.

 The PKEX protocol uses a cryptographic hash function with the KDF from 11.6.1.7.2 (Key derivation function) as well as to distill entropy from the shared key/code/word/phrase.
 The particular hash function to use depends on the size of the prime, p, that defines the finite field in which the STA's public key is defined.